mrc-ide/dust/README.md

 ## Background

-Stochastic models appear in many domains as they are easy to write out, but hard to analyse without running many realisations of the process. `dust` provides a light interface to run models that are written in C++ in parallel from R. It provides very little functionality aside from a random number generator that is designed to be run in parallel, and is mostly interested in providing an _interface_, which which more powerful tools can be developed.
+Stochastic models appear in many domains as they are easy to write out, but hard to analyse without running many realisations of the process. `dust` provides a light interface to run models that are written in C++ in parallel from R. It provides very little functionality aside from a random number generator that is designed to be run in parallel, and is mostly interested in providing an _interface_, with which more powerful tools can be developed.

 See `vignette("dust")` for instructions for using `dust` to create basic models.
 See the [`mcstate`](https://mrc-ide.github.io/mcstate) for a package that uses `dust` to implement a particle filter and particle MCMC.